 To enter nontaxable combat pay for Form W-2, Box 12:

-- From within your TaxAct® return (Online or Desktop) click the Federal tab.
+- From within your TaxAct® return (Online or Desktop) click Federal.
 On smaller devices, click in the upper left-hand corner, then choose Federal.

-- Click Wages and Salaries to expand the category, then click Wage income reported on Form W-2
+- Click Wages and Salaries in the Federal Quick Q&A Topics menu to expand the category, then click Wage income reported on Form W-2

-- Click Add to enter a new form or Review to review a form already created
+- Click New Copy of Form W-2 (Desktop users click Add) to enter a new form or Review to review a form already created

 - If you use Step-By-Step Guidance, continue to the screen for Box 12.
 Choose Q-Nontaxable combat pay for the Code and enter the total of your combat pay in the Amount field.